MarkoMile/jetbrains-pubtrends/README.md

 2. Open your web browser and navigate to `http://localhost:8050`

+3. Select your preferred data retrieval mode:

+   - Entrez API Mode: Recommended for most use cases
+   - FTP Mode: For more comprehensive metadata (experimental)

-3. Enter one or more PubMed IDs in the text area (one ID per line) (may not work for a small number of IDs, because of the requirements of clustering algorithms)
+4. Enter one or more PubMed IDs in the text area (one ID per line) (may not work for a small number of IDs, because of the requirements of clustering algorithms)

-4. Click "Generate Clusters" to analyze the datasets
+5. Click "Generate Clusters" to analyze the datasets

-5. View the interactive visualizations showing:
+6. View the interactive visualizations showing:
    - DBSCAN clustering results
    - Agglomerative clustering results
+   - Processing time for the analysis

 ## Technical Details